zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/overview.md

 # Grid

 The Grid HtmlHelper extension is a server-side wrapper for the [Kendo UI Grid](http://docs.kendoui.com/api/web/grid) widget.
+It allows you to configure the Kendo UI grid from server-side code, helps with data binding and editing.

-## Getting Started
+## Introduction

-There are two ways to bind a Kendo Grid for ASP.NET MVC:
+Kendo UI Grid for ASP.NET MVC supports two ways of data-binding:

-*   [server ](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/server-binding)- the grid will make HTTP GET requests when binding
+*   [server](/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/server-binding)- the widget makes HTTP GET requests when binding
-*   [ajax ](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/ajax-binding)- the grid will make ajax requests when binding
+*   [ajax](/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/ajax-binding)- the widget will make ajax requests when binding

+Here are some of the differences between server and ajax bound modes:

+*  Templates
+    - In server-bound mode the grid templates use server-side expressions and .NET code (C# or Visual Basic).
+Templates are executed server-side.
+    - In ajax-bound mode the grid uses Kendo UI Templates.
+Templates are executed client-side and use JavaScript.

+*  Full page updates
+    - In server-bound mode the grid makes HTTP get requests to ASP.NET MVC action methods which cause a full page refresh.
+    - In ajax-bound mode the grid makes ajax requests which cause partial page update.
+The grid retrieves only the data needed for the current page.

+## Getting started

-Here is how to configure the Kendo Grid for server binding to the Northwind Products table using Linq to SQL:
+The following tutorial shows how to configure Kendo UI Grid for ASP.NET MVC to do server binding to the Northwind database (the Products table).

-1. Make sure you have followed all the steps from the [Introduction](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic.

-2. Create a new action method and pass the Products table as the model:
+1. Create a new ASP.NET MVC 4 application (or Kendo UI ASP.NET MVC application if you have installed the Kendo UI Visual Studio Extensions).
+Name the application "KendoGridServerBinding".
+If you decided not to use the Kendo UI Visual Studio Extensions followe the steps from the [introduction](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add Kendo UI Complete for ASP.NET MVC to the application.
+1. Add a new Entity Framework Data Model.
+Right click the Models folder in solution explorer and pick "Add new item".
+Choose Data->ADO.NET Entity Data Model in the "Add New Item" dialog.
+Name the model "Northwind.edmx" and click "Next".
+This will start the "Entity Data Model Wizard".
+1. Pick the "Generate from database" option and click "Next".
+Configure a connection to the Northwind database.
+Click "Next".
+1. Choose the "Products" table from the "Which database objects do you want to include in your model?".
+Leave all other options as they are set by default.
+Click "Finish".
+Your model is created!
+1. Open "HomeController.cs" and modify the `Index` action method:

         public ActionResult Index()
         {
+            ViewBag.Message = "Welcome to ASP.NET MVC!";
-            NorthwindDataContext northwind = new NorthwindDataContext();
+            var northwind = new NorthwindEntities();
+            // Get the Products entities and add them in the ViewBag ViewBag.Products = northwind.Products;

-            return View(northwind.Products);
+            return View();
         }
-3. Make your view strongly typed:
-    - WebForms

-            <%@ Page Language="C#" MasterPageFile="~/Views/Shared/Site.Master"
-               Inherits="System.Web.Mvc.ViewPage<IEnumerable<MvcApplication1.Models.Product>>" %>
-    - Razor

-            @model IEnumerable<MvcApplication1.Models.Product>
-4. Add a server bound grid:
+1. Add a Kendo UI Grid to the Index view
-    - WebForms
+    - Index.aspx (ASPX)

-            <%: Html.Kendo().Grid(Model)         //The grid will be bound to the Model which is the Products table
-                    .Name("productGrid") //The name of the grid is mandatory.
-It specifies the "id" attribute of the widget.
+            <%: Html.Kendo().Grid((IEnumerable<KendoGridServerBinding.Models.Product>)ViewBag.Products) //Bind the grid to ViewBag.Products
+                    .Name("grid")
                     .Columns(columns =>
                     {
-                        columns.Bound(p => p.ProductID);   //Create a column bound to the "ProductID" property columns.Bound(p => p.ProductName); //Create a column bound to the "ProductName" property columns.Bound(p => p.UnitPrice);   //Create a column bound to the "UnitPrice" property columns.Bound(p => p.UnitsInStock);//Create a column bound to the "UnitsInStock" property })
+                        // Create a column bound to the ProductID property columns.Bound(product => product.ProductID);
+                        // Create a column bound to the ProductName property columns.Bound(product => product.ProductName);
+                        // Create a column bound to the UnitsInStock property columns.Bound(product => product.UnitsInStock);
+                    })
-                    .Pageable() //Enable paging
+                    .Pageable() // Enable paging
+                    .Sortable() // Enable sorting
             %>
-    - Razor
+    - Index.cshtml (Razor)

-            @(Html.Kendo().Grid(Model)            //The grid will be bound to the Model which is the Products table .Name("productGrid") //The name of the grid is mandatory.
-It specifies the "id" attribute of the widget.
+            @(Html.Kendo().Grid((IEnumerable<KendoGridServerBinding.Models.Product>)ViewBag.Products) //Bind the grid to ViewBag.Products
+                  .Name("grid")
                   .Columns(columns =>
                   {
-                      columns.Bound(p => p.ProductID);   //Create a column bound to the "ProductID" property columns.Bound(p => p.ProductName); //Create a column bound to the "ProductName" property columns.Bound(p => p.UnitPrice);   //Create a column bound to the "UnitPrice" property columns.Bound(p => p.UnitsInStock);//Create a column bound to the "UnitsInStock" property })
+                      // Create a column bound to the ProductID property columns.Bound(product => product.ProductID);
+                      // Create a column bound to the ProductName property columns.Bound(product => product.ProductName);
+                      // Create a column bound to the UnitsInStock property columns.Bound(product => product.UnitsInStock);
+                  })
-                 .Pageable() //Enable paging
+                  .Pageable() // Enable paging
+                  .Sortable() // Enable sorting
             )
+1. Build and run the application

 ## Accessing an Existing Grid